Tharisky/Portfolio/Projects/VAPT ( March 2022) - Metasploitable 2/Report.md

-Section 2: Execution of the Penetration Tests
+# Section 2: Execution of the Penetration Tests

-This section encompass the penetration carried out on Happiee web app in details, the test follows the methodology discussed in class, and the stages of the test includes: a.Reconnaissance and scanning b.Gaining Access c.Maintaining Access d.Clearing Tracks
+This section encompass the penetration carried out on Happiee web app in details, the test follows the methodology discussed in class, and the stages of the test includes:
+1. Reconnaissance and scanning
+2. Gaining Access
+3. Maintaining Access
+4. Clearing Tracks

-2. 1.Reconnaissance and Scanning
+# Reconnaissance and Scanning
 During this stage, Risky_Corporations examined and analyzed to obtain information needed to proceed with the test.
 Nmap,  powerful scanning tool, was used to scan the assets to capture information about them.
 Goburster was also used to enumerate hidden directories on the website  The tools used during this phase includes:
-1.Nmap
-2.Goburster
-3.Smtp-user-enum
-Tools 	Function
-Goburster	Gobuster is a tool primarily used for directory and file brute-forcing on web servers.
+1. Goburster: Gobuster is a tool primarily used for directory and file brute-forcing on web servers.
 It was used to discover hidden files and directories on Risky_Corporations web server.
-Nmap	Nmap is a powerful open-source network scanning tool used for network discovery and security auditing.
+2. Nmap: Nmap is a powerful open-source network scanning tool used for network discovery and security auditing.
 It was used to discover the services running on Risky_Corporations server
-Smtp-user-enum	The Smtp-User-Enum is a tool used to discover valid users  on a target mail server.
+3. Smtp-user-enum: The Smtp-User-Enum is a tool used to discover valid users  on a target mail server.

 Table 2.1 Reconnaissance and Scanning tools